GET STARTED

-Get your key
+Get your Reader API key

-1. Open the Mentionwell dashboard.
+1. Open the Mentionwell dashboard and pick the site.

 Use it